 You're legally homeless if you can't pay for basics like food and heating after you've paid the rent or mortgage.

-The council decides if your home is unaffordable by looking at your income, housing costs and other reasonable living expenses when deciding if your home is affordable.
+The council looks at your income, housing costs and other reasonable living expenses when deciding if your home is affordable.

-The council might accept you're legally homeless if your home is severely overcrowded or there's a significant risk to health to your or your family because it is in such a bad condition.
+The council might accept you're homeless if your home is severely overcrowded or there's a significant risk to your health because of poor conditions.

-The council is unlikely to decide you're legally homeless if conditions in your home can be improved.
+They may decide you're threatened with homelessness rather than homeless if conditions in your home can be improved.

 You're legally homeless if you live in a: